 Long-distance backpacking trips often occupy the upper echelon of many a wanderer’s bucket list.
-The three most popular long trails in the U.S. are: The Pacific Crest Trail (PCT), the Continental Divide Trail (CDT), and the Appalachian Trail (AT).
+The three most popular long trails in the U.S. are the Pacific Crest Trail (PCT), the Continental Divide Trail (CDT), and the Appalachian Trail (AT).
 Completing all three is considered the Triple Crown of backpacking.

 Last year my wife and I completed the Appalachian Trail in our mid 40’s.
-We spent one day shy of six months hiking and sleeping in the wildness.
-We began the journey as novice backpackers and ended the trail as experts.
+We spent one day shy of six months of hiking and sleeping in the wildness.
+We began the journey as a novice backpackers and ended the trail as experts.
 Below is some information to consider before planning your Appalachian Trail thru-hike.